soyeonjourney/FDU-Fourier-Epicycle/README.md

 ## Introduction

-This project is a Fourier Epicycle generator based on numerical algorithms, i.e. Fourier Transform, interpolation, etc.
+This project is a Fourier Epicycle generator based on numerical algorithms, like Fourier Transform, interpolation, etc.

 Drawing with time-axis is visualized as follows.